-Bart Fish, Art Director at Indianapolis-based brand and marketing agency Element Three, understands the importance of mobile-friendly forms.
+Bart Fish, Senior Designer at Indianapolis-based design and innovation consultancy Studio Science, understands the importance of mobile-friendly forms.
 Here are some of his expert tips on optimizing your forms for a mobile audience:

 Online forms are like doors: they’re ubiquitous, vary in their ease of use, and provide entry to the places you want to go or things you want to buy.
 Like doors, it’s critical that forms take into account where they are being used, by whom, and for what purpose.
 The best forms attempt to limit the amount of friction for users—just as the best doors are most often the ones you don’t notice.

 For mobile forms in particular, an effortless design is critical—otherwise, today’s users have plenty of other doors to enter (i.e., your competitors).

 If you take a desktop approach to a mobile form, whether it’s a lead generation form, login, or ecommerce checkout, your users are going to be frustrated.
 How are mobile forms different than desktop versions?
 Obviously, they have smaller screens, but they’re also touch-based and typically filled out on the go.
 Plus, the amount of effort users are willing to put in is much lower.

 I’m going to share several key elements of form design and how they should be architected to increase mobile conversions and produce a better mobile user experience.
 As you’re reading, if any of these points sound like best practices for desktop forms as well, they probably are.